NinVoido/spotify-vpn/tests/unit_tests/README.md

 Unit Tests
 ===========

-This directory contains unit tests for openvpn.
+This directory contains unit tests for spotify.
 New features/bugfixes should be written in a test friendly way and come with corresponding tests.

 Run tests
 ----------